photon-hq/advanced-imessage-ts/DESIGN.md

 **Every resource is disposable.** Client, streams, connections — all implement `Symbol.asyncDispose`.
 No resource leaks. `await using` just works.

+**Strict by default.** The codebase compiles under `strict: true`, `noUncheckedIndexedAccess`, `noImplicitOverride`, `verbatimModuleSyntax`.
+Generated code must also pass strict.
+If a codegen tool can't produce strict-clean output, we use a different tool.
+We never weaken the tsconfig to accommodate generated code.

+**Nullable values are handled, not asserted.** Proto response fields come back as `T | undefined`.
+We use `unwrap(value, "fieldName")` — a typed guard that throws a clear error — instead of non-null assertions (`!`).
+No `as any`.
+No `as unknown as T`.
+If a cast is needed, the abstraction is wrong.

 ---

 ## Core Types